 If you are like many fisherman who have begun using inflatable pontoon boats for fishing, you have probably noticed that, due to the unique construction and design of these boats, your existing or typical fish finder may not work as well as you think.

 That is because some fish finders work better for inflatable pontoon boats than others do.

 Some fish finders have unique SONAR and other capabilities that work best with the design of inflatable pontoon boats versus traditional metal-and-fiberglass boats.

-The degree angle of the SONAR from your fish finder, how it may attach to your boat or remain hand-held, how deep the fish finder can detect, and other features not available on some fish finders can help turn an afternoon of fishing with your inflatable pontoon boat from you catching no fish to frying up fish for days.
+The degree angle of the SONAR from your fish finder, how it may attach to your boat or remain hand-held, how deep the fish finder can detect, and other features not available on some fish finders can help turn an afternoon of fishing with your inflatable pontoon boat from you catching no fish, to filling up your coolbox with catches for days.

 There are many kinds of fish finders that work well with inflatable pontoon boats on the market.
 In this article, we will compare the 5 best fish finders for inflatable pontoon boat users and explore some of the pros and cons of each.